CedarvilleCyber/RedTeamVault/Techniques/Pivoting and Lateral Movement.md

 ## SSH Port Forwards
 - Ye Old Faithful.
 Plink.exe contains all this functionality in Windows so if you upload it you can pivot with it with maximum overlap with Linux.

+## NTLM Relays
+- You can use [[WinDivert]] to remap port traffic to allow it to be proxied outside of the environment.